Stephen Kavanagh: Education and academic career

-UK police force career
+Police career

 From 1985 to 2013, Kavanagh served in the Metropolitan Police.
 He worked in the Homicide Command and Anti-Corruption Command, and on the police response to the 7 July 2005 London bombings and the 21 July 2005 London bombings.
 Kavanagh has held a number of senior roles in the Metropolitan Police, including commander Counter Terrorism, deputy assistant commissioner for Territorial Policing, and deputy assistant commissioner for Specialist Operations, where he worked on London's counter terrorism strategy.

 From 2010 to 2014, Kavanagh was the Open Source Intelligence Lead for the Association of Chief Police Officers and led the National Digital Intelligence and Investigations Portfolio, coordinating national and international digital crime co-operation.

 From 2013 to 2018, Kavanagh was the chief constable of Essex Police.

 From 2015 to 2018, Kavanagh led the National Police Chiefs' Council's Digital Policing Portfolio, which included developing the National Committee for Digital Research and Industrial Co-operation.

 Kavanagh is currently serving as assistant commissioner in the Metropolitan Police on secondment to Interpol.